neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle.md

 ## Creating folders with live-validation

-To create folders manually through the graphical interface with **datashuttle**, it is as simple as entering the subject and session name in the folder and clicking 'create'.
+Creating folders through **datashuttle**'s graphical interface is as simple as entering the subject and session name in the folder and clicking 'create'.

 ```{image} /_static/blog_images/datashuttle/create-folders-example-dark.png